 Chapter 12

-Experts on Unknown Waters: Environmental Risk and the Construction of Open Sea Fish Resources in the Russian North on the Eve of the Twentieth Century
+Experts on Unknown Waters: Environmental Risk, Fisheries Science, and Local Knowledge in the Russian North

-Julia Lajus
+Julia Lajus*

+<#>

+<#>

+<#>

-In the fall of 1894, a catastrophe took place in the north of the Russian Empire: twenty-five fishing boats were wrecked during a severe storm on their return to Archangelsk from seasonal fisheries along the Murman coast of the Barents Sea.
-These summer fisheries for cod and halibut were a traditional male occupation of the local fishers named Pomor who came to seasonal fisheries from the coast of the White Sea.
-Because in some villages almost all of the male population participated in the fisheries, this catastrophic shipwreck left children as orphans and deprived families of their main sources of income.
+In the fall of 1894, a catastrophe took place in the north of the Russian Empire: twenty-five fishing boats were wrecked during a severe storm on their return to Archangel’sk from seasonal fisheries along the Murman coast of the Barents Sea.
+The summer cod and halibut fisheries were traditionally a male occupation among the local people, known as Pomors, who ventured out on a seasonal basis from their homes along the coast of the White Sea.
+Because in some villages almost all of the male population participated in the fisheries, this catastrophic shipwreck left children orphaned and deprived families of their main sources of income.
 Those fishermen who survived the wreck lost their boats and gear.

 High mortality at sea was a normal feature of Pomor life.
 We might consider it a “routine risk,” but in 1894 the scale of the catastrophe was too large for the authorities and society not to notice, so it became an “extreme event.”
 The event I discuss follows the pattern described by Kenneth Hewitt, that “rather being private and scattered, the tragedies are public and concentrated.”
 Thus, the catastrophe was discussed at the Royal Society for the Assistance to Russian Trade Navigation, which had existed since 1873.
 This society united ship owners, mariners, industrialists, merchants, and state officials interested in the development of water routes and marine trade.
 To manage the generous donations collected for victims of the catastrophe, the St. Petersburg Branch of the Society formed the Committee for Aid to the Pomors of the Russian North.
 The collection of donations was blessed by Tsar Nicholas II, who participated privately and also gave an order to the state treasury to contribute substantially.
 Grand Prince Alexei Mikhailovich became honorary head of the committee, while Mikhail Fedorovich Mets, chair of the St. Petersburg Branch of the Royal Society for the Assistance to the Russian Trade Navigation, was chosen as acting chair.